 This Entertainment Collectible is a 1962 comedy album that pokes fun at the Kennedy family as the "First Family".
 The scenes featured are:

-SIDE 1 SCENES: The Experiment; After Dinner Conversations; The Malayan
+- SIDE 1: The Experiment; After Dinner Conversations; The Malayan

-Ambassador; Relatively Speaking; Astronauts; Motorcade; The Party; The Tour.
+Ambassador; Relatively Speaking; Astronauts; Motorcade; The Party; and The Tour.

-SIDE 2 SCENES: But Vote; Economy Lunch; The Decision; White House Visitor;
+- SIDE 2: But Vote; Economy Lunch; The Decision; White House Visitor;